zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/migration/migration.md

 ## **Summary**

-Congratulations, you have finished the Zero Downtime Logical Online Migration to ADB LiveLab.
+Congratulations, you have finished the Zero Downtime Logical Online Migration to Oracle Autonomous Database LiveLab.
 You have learned about Oracle Zero Downtime Migration (ZDM), its features and functionality and how to migrate, step-by-step, a database to the Oracle Cloud.

 __Learn More About Zero Downtime Migration (ZDM)__